MANTRA-Chain/mantra-dex/README.md

 The Pool Manager is the contract that manages the pools in the DEX.
 It is responsible for creating pool and handling swaps.
 Pool creation is permisionless, meaning anyone can create a pool if the fee is paid.
-The Pool Manager depends on the Incentive Manager and the Fee Collector.
+The Pool Manager depends on the Farm Manager and the Fee Collector.

-### Incentive Manager
+### Farm Manager

-The Incentive Manager is the contract that manages the incentives in the protocol.
-It is responsible for creating and distributing incentives on pools.
-Incentive creation is permissionless, meaning anyone can create an incentive if the fee is paid.
+The Farm Manager is the contract that manages the farms in the protocol.
+It is responsible for creating and distributing rewards on pools.
+Farm creation is permissionless, meaning anyone can create a farm if the fee is paid.
-The Incentive Manager depends on the Epoch Manager, as incentives are distributed based on epochs.
+The Farm Manager depends on the Epoch Manager, as rewards are distributed based on epochs.

 ### Fee Collector

 The Fee Collector collets the fees accrued by the protocol.
-Whenever a pool or an incentive is created, a fee is sent to the Fee Collector.
+Whenever a pool or a farm is created, a fee is sent to the Fee Collector.
 As of now, the Fee Collector does not have any other function.

 ### Epoch Manager

 The Epoch Manager is the contract that manages the epochs in the protocol.
-Its single responsibility is to create the epochs, which are used by the Incentive Manager for distributing incentives.
+Its single responsibility is to create the epochs, which are used by the Farm Manager for distributing rewards.

 ## Instantiation